gopherunner/gopherunner/README.md

      medium: "https://medium.com/@gopherunner"
   ],
   challenge: "I am starting to move from Storage legacy old fashion tech to a Software development life",
-  working: "I am currently working on a UI project in order to render datacenter services and infrastructure",
+  working: "I am currently working on a Cloud project in order to migrate it from on-premise datacenter to AWS infrastructure",
-  learning: "Learning Scala [WIP]",
+  learning: "Updating on Scala [WIP]",
   hobbies: "I love to play boardgames, being with family, listen to music and watch movies" }
 ```